-If you a fan of art or museums then Edinburgh is full of them.
-Whether you are looking for something to keep your kids entertained or perhaps some time away from them then we have something for all.
+If you a fan of art galleries or museums then Edinburgh is full to the brim.
+Whether you are looking for something to keep your kids entertained while you kill some time or perhaps some time away from them then we have something for all.

 The National Museum of Scotland